D2mory/Demory_Endo_Temperature_MpV_biogeography/README.md

 ### HISASHI
 - <mark>provide new ascesion numbers</mark>
 ### David
-- work on code review: re-do Figure 4, merge figure 2.
+- <mark>work on code review: re-do Figure 4, merge figure 2.</mark>
-- modify the text according the new results of figure 4.
+- <mark>modify the text according the new results of figure 4.</mark>